 Does CCHS provide low-cost veterinary services?

-CCHS does offer a low-income spay/neuter clinic to residents of Chautauqua County.
+CCHS does offer a low-cost spay/neuter clinic to residents of Chautauqua County.
 However, to qualify for the program you must fall into the low-income standard.
 To learn more, visit here.

 Is CCHS a no-kill shelter?

 We consider ourselves a "no need to kill" shelter.
-Meaning that no animal is euthanized here at CCHS unless they are suffering due to illness or are deemed too dangerous.
+Meaning that no animal is euthanized here at CCHS unless they are suffering due to illness or are deemed too dangerous to place into a home.
 In 2016, CCHS reached an unprecedented 98% save rate.

 How many animals does CCHS adopt our each year?